sider/runners/docs/how-to-write-a-new-runner.md

 For example, the `Dockerfile` location is `images/foolint/Dockerfile.erb`.
 `images/foolint/Dockerfile` is generated automatically.

-`.erb` is a file extension for [ERB](https://en.wikipedia.org/wiki/ERuby), that is a Ruby template engine.
+`.erb` is a file extension for [ERB](https://en.wikipedia.org/wiki/ERuby) which is a Ruby template engine.
 See the official manual for more details about ERB.

 In the `Dockerfile`, you will write the followings: